[ MY DIGITIZING STATION ]

 COPY STANDS

-Before I talk about cameras, light sources, and film holders, it is essential to understand the necessity of a quality copy stand.
-This is an area I have seen other photographers not prioritize until after they have used whatever gizmo they created, only to find nothing compares to the stability, precision, and versatility a quality copy stand provides.
+Before I discuss cameras, light sources, and film holders, it is essential to understand the necessity of a quality copy stand.
+I have seen other photographers not prioritize this area until after they have used whatever gizmo they created, only to find that nothing compares to the stability, precision, and versatility a quality copy stand provides.
 Some photographers successfully converted an analog enlarger to a copy stand, and enlargers can be found at garage sales and auction sites.

-On each copy stand, I have placed a ball head to help with the squaring of a camera.
-On the CS-21, a Kirk BH-3 has been installed, and on the Kaiser, I use a Really Right Stuff BH-25.
-These ball heads have been in my gear closet for years and work well in the squaring process, which I will explain in the next post.
+I have placed a leveling base on each copy stand to help with the squaring of the camera.
+On the CS-21, an Acratech Leveling Base with Quick Release Clamp has been installed, and on the Kaiser, I use a Manfrotto 338 QTVR Leveling Base.
+These leveling bases work well in the squaring process, which I will explain in Digitizing Film Part 2: Software, Contact Sheets, Bracketing, Stitching, Workflow.

 [ FLEXBODY + CFi 120/4 + CFV50c ]